Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Geometry of

 \section{Geometry of $\H^{n+1}$}

-We introduce two models for the $(n+1)$-dimensional hyperbolic space and the connections between them.
-We look at the upper half-space (Poincar\'e) model $\H^{n+1}$ and the hyperboloid (Klein) model $\K^{n+1}$.
+We introduce the upper half-space (Poincar\'e) model $\H^{n+1}$ for the $(n+1)$-dimensional hyperbolic space.
 We briefly describe some geometric and arithmetic properties of the space $\Gamma \backslash \H^{n+1}$, where $\Gamma$ is a cofinite discrete subgroup of isometries.
+We make use of a specific model for the group of isometries given in terms of a certain Clifford algebra.
 Our main references for this section are \cite{Ah86}, \cite{vahlen1} and \cite{vahlen2}.

-We denote by $\mathrm{Iso}^+(\H^{n+1})$ the space of orientation preserving isometries of the hyperbolic $(n+1)$-space.
-We say that $\gamma \in \mathrm{Iso}^+(\H^{n+1})$ is {\it elliptic} if it has exactly one fixed point in $\H^{n+1}$.
-A non-elliptic isometry is called {\it parabolic} if it has exactly one fixed point on the boundary $\R^n \cup \{ \infty \}$ and {\it hyperbolic } if it has 2 fixed points on $\H^{n+1} \cup \R^n \cup \{ \infty \}$ (hence both of them on the boundary or both of them inside $\H^{n+1}$).
-We note that our definition of a hyperbolic motion includes what is known in the literature as loxodromic motions, so any isometry is either the identity or one of the three types described.
-We quote \cite{GoKr09} for a thorough discussion of the three classes.